ruby2js/ruby2js/docs/src/_docs/filters/node.md

 category: node
 ---

-The **Node** filter provides a number of conveneince methods and variables which make writing Node scripts feel more like traditional Ruby.
+The **Node** filter provides a number of convenience methods and variables which make writing Node scripts feel more like traditional Ruby.

 ## List of Transformations